 Top Tips

 - Peel the carrots before grating.
-The outside is very bitter so always peel them for the sweetest, best flavor.
+The outside is bitter so always peel them for the sweetest, best flavor.

 - Use a kitchen scale to weigh the flours.
 If you don't own a scale use the whisk-and-fluff method described in the recipe notes.
 Otherwise, it's easy to scoop too much flour and end up with a dry cake.